slowproj/slowdash/Applications/SlowDrip/README.md

 ## FirstMesh
 Here the SlowDash container is added to the FirstMesh Walkthrough.
-The only difference is adding the slowdash entry to the `docker-compose.yaml` file (instead of Grafana) and the SlowDash configuration file placed under `slowdash.d` subdirectory.
+The changes to the Dripline Walkthrough are addiion of the `slowdash` entry to the `docker-compose.yaml` file (instead of Grafana), and the SlowDash configuration file placed under the `slowdash.d` subdirectory.
 ```yaml
   slowdash:
     image: slowproj/slowdash:2407